unclemarc/CGrouper/README.md

 Example Playbook
 ----------------

 This playbook will set up the cgroup configs for all web servers so the Apache gets 4 times the processoer time of other daemons when the system is under load.
 It will also cap the mandatory malware scanner to 10% of a single CPU and will stop RAM Hog 2018 from using more than 512 MB.
-It will then

 ```yml
 - name: Apache is important